Mughal-e-Azam: Development

 The Urdu dramatist Imtiaz Ali Taj wrote a play about the love story of Salim and Anarkali in 1922, based more on a 16th-century legend than on fact.
 A stage version was soon produced, and screen versions followed.
 Ardeshir Irani made a silent film, Anarkali, in 1928, and remade it with sound in 1935.
 In the early 1940s, the tale of Anarkali inspired producer Shiraz Ali Hakeem and young director K. Asif (Karimuddin Asif) to make another film adaptation which they would title Mughal-e-Azam.
 They recruited four Urdu writers to develop the screenplay and dialogue: Aman (Zeenat Aman's father, also known as Amanullah Khan), Wajahat Mirza, Kamaal Amrohi, and Ehsan Rizvi.
 It is not known how the writers collaborated or shared out their work, but in 2010 The Times of India said that their "mastery over Urdu's poetic idiom and expression is present in every line, giving the film, with its rich plots and intricate characters, the overtones of a Shakespearean drama."
 As the script neared completion, Asif cast Chandra Mohan, D. K. Sapru, and Nargis for the roles of Akbar, Salim, and Anarkali, respectively.
 Shooting started in 1946 in Bombay Talkies studio.

 The project faced multiple hurdles, which forced its temporary abandonment.
 The political tensions and communal rioting surrounding India's 1947 partition and independence stalled production.
 Shortly after partition, Shiraz Ali migrated to Pakistan, leaving Asif without a financier.
 The actor Chandra Mohan suffered a heart attack and died in 1949.
 Shiraz Ali had previously suggested that business tycoon Shapoorji Pallonji could finance the film.
 Although Pallonji knew nothing about film production, in 1950 he agreed to finance the film because of his interest in the history of Akbar.
 Production was then restarted with a new cast.

 Believing that the film had been cancelled, Kamal Amrohi, one of the scriptwriters who was also a director, planned to make a film on the same subject himself.
 When confronted by Asif, he agreed to shelve the project.
-Another unrelated film production based on the same stage play was Nandlal Jaswantlal's Anarkali, starring Bina Rai and Pradeep Kumar, which became the highest grossing Bollywood film of 1953.
+Another unrelated film production based on the same stage play was Nandlal Jaswantlal's Anarkali, starring Bina Rai and Pradeep Kumar, which became the highest grossing Hindi film of 1953.